HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 Workflow:

-1. The patient, a user of Insurance Company’s app, authenticates to Healthcare Organization with the credential assigned by Identity Provider and bound to their Digital Identity, and authorizes Identity Provider to share identity claims about them--conformant with this IG and optionally including their HL7 Person Identifier--with Healthcare Organization, and authorizes Healthcare Organization to share their health data with Insurance Company.
+1. The patient, a user of Insurance Company’s app, authenticates to Healthcare Organization with the credential assigned by Identity Provider and bound to their Digital Identity, authorizes Identity Provider to share identity claims about them--conformant with this IG and optionally including their HL7 Person Identifier--with Healthcare Organization, and authorizes Healthcare Organization to share their health data with Insurance Company.
 2. If needed (because the HL7 Person Identifier is not yet known to Healthcare Organization and/or insufficient demographics are included in the Identity Provider’s claims), Healthcare Organization can contact the patient out of band for additional information or can request information, including real-time identity verification, through their intrinsic OAuth authentication prompt or equivalent.
 3. Because this strong identity assurance credential has been used to authenticate the individual, so long as sufficient demographics are included in the Identity Provider’s claims and based on its trust of Identity Provider, Healthcare Organization can confidently share the correct patient data with Insurance Company.

-In another variation of this use case, the User is an Authorized Representatives of the Patient.
+In another variation of this use case, the User is an Authorized Representative of the Patient.

 &emsp;&emsp;